microsoft/psi-samples/Samples/RosTurtleSample/README.md

 $ dotnet run
 ```

-If an error occurs in this step, make sure that the simulator runs on NET Core 3.1.
+If an error occurs in this step, make sure that the simulator runs on the version of .NET that you have installed.

 ## Links